BVasquez/GitExample/README.md

 # GitExample
-This repository is just practice
+This repository is just for practice